 Leah wasn’t quite ready to play.
 Sharing her poetry felt like a risk.

 A few months ago she discovered Every Day Poems and began clicking around.
-She spent $2.99 on our poetry daily subscription.
+She spent a few dollars on our poetry daily subscription.
 She found intriguing writing prompts and colorful features.
 Most importantly, she encountered conversations.

 In fact, I met Leah (@Barebrancheshvn) through a back-and-forth exchange while Tweetspeak was hosting a book club on Rumors of Waters by L.L.
 Barkat.
 She also shared a few words with me about her re-entry into poetry.